Mountain bikes are meant for the mountains.

 That’s why they’re called mountain bikes in the first place!

 But even if this is their original purpose.
 There are still many who use these on paved roads.
 We can’t blame them, though.
-They just want to make the most out of their bikes and use them in different places!
+They want to make the most of their bikes and use them in different places!

 Those are the things we’ll talk about in this article.
 We’ll also talk about the pros and cons of riding mountain bikes on roads.
 As well as provide some tips so you can enjoy your bike more.